History and Meaning of Tulips

 There are more than 3,000 different varieties of cultivated tulips, and they bloom anywhere from early to late spring.
 When grown in fields, they do best in temperate climates and cannot grow in subtropical or tropical climates.
 Tulips are a popular choice for weddings as they symbolize “happy years” and “love.”
 The tulip is the eleventh wedding anniversary flower, the national flower for Iran and Turkey, and the unofficial emblem for Holland.
 Throughout the centuries, tulips have become so popular that several tulip festivals are held each year around the world including North America, in states such as Iowa, Michigan, New York, Oregon, Utah, and Washington.
 Holland also holds a yearly Dutch Tulip Festival, and is the chief producer of this beautiful flower, with roughly three billion tulips cultivated each year, of which two billion are exported.

 What is the symbolism of a tulip?
 In general, tulips symbolize fame, love, passion, the perfect lover, and romance, but each individual color holds special meanings as well.
-A variety of multiple colored tulips symbolize elegance and grace; pink represents attachment and good wishes; purple refers to royalty and rebirth; yellow stands for cheerful thoughts and sunshine; orange represents fascination, happiness, and warmth; white asks for forgiveness; red signifies true love and romance; those that are almost black in color represents the heart of a lover that’s fired with passion; and striped tulips represent beautiful eyes.
+A variety of multiple colored tulips symbolize elegance and grace; the pink tulips meaning represents attachment and good wishes; purple tulips meaning refers to royalty and rebirth; the yellow tulip flower meaning stands for cheerful thoughts and sunshine; orange represents fascination, happiness, and warmth; white asks for forgiveness; red signifies true love and romance; those that are almost black in color represents the heart of a lover that’s fired with passion; and striped tulips represent beautiful eyes.
 So when it comes to sending a bouquet of gorgeous tulips or a mixed bouquet with tulips, let these meanings guide you.
 Knowing the meaning of tulip flowers perfectly expresses your sentiments from your knowledge of tulip facts when you send someone a bouquet.